 Who reviews the Community Engagement Course Designation submission forms?

-Members of the ICES Faculty Advisory Committee review submission forms.
-The committee is made up of one resident faculty representative from each college/school, one community faculty representative, and ICES staff.
+Members of the Community Engagement Faculty Advisory Committee review submission forms.
+The committee is made up of one resident faculty representative from each college/school, one community faculty representative, and Community Engagement staff.

 How often are the submissions reviewed?

 Submissions are reviewed on a monthly basis during the academic calendar.